sharma-dikshit/sharma-dikshit.github.io/README.md

 # Supported parameters

 Below is a list of the parameters that Beautiful Jekyll supports (any of these can be added to the YAML front matter of any page).
-Remember to also look in the `_config.yml` file to see additional site-wide settings.
+Remember to also look in the `_config.yml` file to see additional site-wide settings..

 ## Main parameters